 Choosing the Right Employee Status

 As previously noted, selecting the right employee status for your team members is essential.
 It ensures protection from legal backlash and penalties imposed by the Department of Labor.
-More importantly, proper classification of your positions help to make create the staffing structure your organization needs to effectively and efficiently run the business.
+More importantly, proper classification of your positions helps to make create the staffing structure your organization needs to effectively and efficiently run the business.

-You have to decide what works best for your business' needs.
+You have to decide what works best for your business needs.

 More HR Help